krowsgigachad/WEB2-LAB2/README.md

 Message: Write your email content.

 2. Send the Email: Click the "Send Email" button to send your email.
 You will receive a confirmation message in the web interface once the email is successfully sent.

+### Features
+Simple and intuitive web interface for sending emails.

+Uses Gmail SMTP for reliable email delivery.

+Supports HTML and plain text email content.

+### Security and Privacy
+This application uses environment variables to securely handle your Gmail credentials.
+Ensure your .env file is never shared or committed to version control to keep your email account secure.

+### Contributing
+Contributions to enhance the application, fix bugs, or improve documentation are welcome.
+Please feel free to submit pull requests or open issues in the project repository.